OpenGrabeso/clean-cache/README.md

 ## Examples

-### Delete all caches for a pull request after closed
+### Keep only most recent cache while working on a branch

 ```yaml
 on: